aculich/doctest/status-and-announcements.md

 **May 9, 2016 12:00 PDT** - For the past few days we have been experiencing highly intermittent access issues with data on the BRC supercluster's /global/scratch filesystem.
 It has been very transient, with only some users experiencing these issues and only for short periods of time.
 We are aware of this and our engineers are actively working with the storage vendor to identify the source and resolve these problems.
 For those who are experiencing the issue just a simple listing of the files in their folders would appear to be hung without giving any response.
 If you experience the problem, send us an email to <brc-hpc-help@berkeley.edu> with the path to the folder you are trying to access, as it would give us more data points for debugging.

 **April 26, 2016 16:00 PDT** - Pledge service is now back online.
 Please try to connect now and your Pledge OTP should work.
 In case you generated a lot of OTPs while the service is offline its possible your Pledge has gone out of sync with the server and your Pledge OTPs might still not work.
-In this case please re-sync your Pledge app by following the instructions under the last tab on this page:<https://commons.lbl.gov/display/itfaq/Installing+and+Configuring+the+OTP+Token>
+In this case please re-sync your Pledge app by following the instructions under the last tab on this page:<a href="https://commons.lbl.gov/display/itfaq/Installing+and+Configuring+the+OTP+Token" class="uri" class="uri">https://commons.lbl.gov/display/itfaq/Installing+and+Configuring+the+OTP+Token</a>

 **April 26, 2016 14:47 PDT** - We are having some unexpected issues with the One Time Password service today.
 User attempts to connect/SSH to cluster resources might not be working.
 We are aware of this message and are working on it.
 Users with already connected active sessions can continue to use the cluster resources as before.
 Do not loose your connections.
 Users trying to start new sessions will not be able to do so.
 We apologize for this inconvenience and we will update you when things are back to normal.
 Avoid generating new OTPs from your Pledge applications until new email you or else you might run your Pledge apps out of sync with the servers.